Collapsible Linear Blocks for Super-Efficient Super Resolution: Experimental Setup and Results

 \subsection{Qualitative Evaluation}

-Fig.~\ref{fig4} and Fig.~\ref{fig5} show the image quality of various CNNs on $\times2$ and $\times4$ SISR, respectively.
-Since our focus is explicitly on highly efficient networks, we have compared the image quality of small- or medium-regime \armSR against other small networks like FSRCNN~\cite{fsrcnn}\footnote{Medium range \armSR is considered here because it needs either similar (for $\times2$ SISR) or even fewer (for $\times4$ SISR) MACs than FSRCNN.}.
+Fig.~\ref{fig4} below and Fig.~\ref{fig5} (in Appendix~\ref{AppMain}) show the image quality of various CNNs on $\times2$ and $\times4$ SISR, respectively.
+Since our focus is explicitly on highly efficient networks, we have compared the image quality of small- or medium-regime \armSR against other small networks like FSRCNN~\cite{fsrcnn}\footnote{Medium \armSRDOT-M11 is considered since it needs either similar (for $\times2$ SISR) or even fewer (for $\times4$ SISR) MACs than FSRCNN.}.
 As a reference for other high-quality models, we have provided the image for \armSRDOT-XL.
 Clearly, \armSRDOT-M5 outperforms FSRCNN (e.g., significantly sharper edges and less unwanted halo). \armSRDOT-M11 network performs even better than FSRCNN in all cases.
 Same holds for \armSRDOT-XL network.
 More qualitative results for $\times2$ and $\times4$ SISR are shown in Appendix~\ref{appMoreRes} (see Fig.~\ref{fig6}, Fig.~\ref{fig7}).
 Therefore, \armSR achieves significantly better image quality than other CNNs in similar compute regime.